smart meters everything landlords should know

 Get an accurate EPC evaluation by accredited assessors, at a time that works for you.

 Energy suppliers are legally obligated to offer a free smart meter installation to every customer.
-This rule isn’t just a suggestion; it’s the law.
+This rule isn’t just a suggestion; it’s the law, but no one is forced to accept one.

 The goal is to encourage the widespread adoption of smart meters across England, Scotland and Wales, giving consumers access to this technology.

-2. Can my tenants get a smart meter without my permission?
+Can tenants get a smart meter without the landlord’s permission?

 This setup enables the smart meter to operate similarly to a traditional meter without transmitting any information to your supplier.